 This recipe is flexible

 We have a history with granola bars.
 A while back, we shared a cooking failure.
 The subject was granola bars.
 They tasted great, but fell apart.
 So, we sort of gave up and moved on with the thought that one day, we would be ready to give them another shot.

 After two years, we’ve picked up where we left off and have now figured out how to make these simple, soft and chewy granola bars.
 We’re in love.
 They taste great, are incredibly easy to make and they absolutely do not fall apart (see our tips below).

 We’ve made these many times now and every time, they’ve been just a little bit different.

 Here, you see whole almonds, dried cranberries and mini chocolate chips.
 We’ve also used dried cherries, apricots and unsweetened coconut.
 We’re even thinking about adding pistachios next time.
 The possibilities are endless — all you need to know is the base.
 Oats, butter, honey and brown sugar.
 After that, add what you like.

-- The bars keep at room temperature for about 1 week (if they last that long).
+The bars keep at room temperature for about 1 week.
 Just make sure they are tightly covered or sealed in a container.